robusta-dev/robusta/docs/playbook-reference/defining-playbooks/playbook-basics.rst

 Organizing Playbooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using ``namedCustomPlaybooks``, you can define groups of playbooks separated by cluster, categories, team/department, etc.
+Using ``namedCustomPlaybooks``, you can define playbooks by name.
+This is useful when you want to define a base set of playbooks for all clusters/teams and then use additional Helm values files to override some of the base playbooks or add new ones.

 They are all merged together into a single playbooks list.
 This allows you to split away the custom playbooks from ``generated_values.yaml`` to separate files and organize your playbooks.